mqxi/tubedetection_streamlit/README.md

 ### Detection on main-webcam

 - Select the radio button Webcam.
-- Click "Detect Tubes" to run the tube detection algorithm on the live webcam connected to the system.
+- Click `Detect Tubes` to run the tube detection algorithm on the live webcam connected to the system.
 - The webcam will now be streamed on the page with the colored object detected.
 - To end the stream click `Stop` on the top left of the page.